 Grain-Free Cat Food

 Grain-free pet food has gotten a lot of buzz in recent years.
 It’s formulated without ingredients like rice, corn or wheat, which are common food allergens for cats.
 Not surprisingly, cats who are experiencing food allergies or sensitivities are prime candidates for a grain-free diet.
-Made with free-range chicken, The Honest Kitchen Grain-Free Chicken Recipe is a complete and balanced dehydrated recipe that has no by-products or GMOs.
+Made with flaked tuna and salmon, this grain-free wet food recipe from Wellness contains no by-products, wheat, corn or soy.
 Read more about grain-free cat food here.

 Perfect for cats who: show signs, such as itching, fur loss, and skin irritation, of being allergic to food containing grains.